 The actual result of the test steps must be mentioned.
 Regardless of the outcome, documenting what happened to conclude the result will help improve future scenarios.

-The name and email of the reporter of the bug should be mentioned.
-In bug reporting tools, these are automatically fetched from the user profile.
-It would help the developer or reviewer to identify who reported the bug quickly.
+Bug reporting tools automatically fetch the name and email of the reporter of the bug.
+This helps the developer or reviewer to identify who reported the bug quickly.
 Developers can contact the reporter if any discussion is required around the bug.

 8. Reported date:

-The bug should be assigned to the product owner or development manager.
+The product owner or development manager should be assigned the bug.
 They can review the bug and plan the fix per the team member’s bandwidth and module expertise.
-In some cases, bugs can be left unassigned and added to the bugs queue, where developers can pick them according to priority.
+Developers can pick bugs according to priority when they leave some cases unassigned and add them to the bugs queue.

 The tester defines it for bugs depending upon the impact on the application.
 Severity can be as follows: